How Allconnect reviews internet service providers

 Overall factors of ISP evaluations

-Third-party research like New America’s Cost of Connectivity Report, Ookla’s Global Speed Index and market analysis from Leichtman Research Group all helped us hone in on what matters most to the average broadband customer.
+We used reliable third-party research like New America’s Cost of Connectivity Report and Ookla’s Global Speed Index, along with market analysis from Leichtman Research Group to help us narrow down what matters most to the average broadband customer.

 Finally, we relied on our more than 20 years of experience as a broadband marketplace.
-This included conversations with our sales team to identify some of the most common questions and pain points from shoppers, user feedback on our articles and internal data from tens of thousands of speed tests each month.
+This included conversations with our sales team, user feedback on our articles and internal data from tens of thousands of speed tests each month.

 Affordability